 - childcare.
-A book you made, whatever you do in childcare, you can enter in this category. - 2.
+A book you made, with whatever you do in childcare, may be entered in this category. - 2.
 For kids from age 0-12. - 3.
 Have your childcare home or center recognized for all the talents you teach kids while they are in your childcare. - 4.
 Participation ribbons for all entries.